OmniaAliZ/javascript-todo-app/README.md

 If you have a higher skill level and finish the previous requirements before the deadline, you can tackle the following bonus tasks:

 1. Persistent Storage:
    - Add the ability to persist todo items using local storage.
+Done
    - Ensure that the list remains intact even after the page is refreshed.
+Done

 2. Search Functionality:
    - Implement a search functionality that allows users to search for specific todo items based on keywords.
+Done

 3. Peer Review:
    - Review the code and implementation of 2 assignments from other participants.